-For greased bearing applications, the correct regreasing volume and frequency must be established to ensure the bearing load zones are lubricated properly.
+For greased bearing applications, you must establish correct regreasing volume and frequency to ensure the bearing load zones are lubricated properly.
 Too much time between regreasing intervals or applying too little grease will cause excessive boundary conditions and bearing wear.
-Take a look at look at The Hidden Dangers of Lubricant Starvation.
+Take a look at The Hidden Dangers of Lubricant Starvation.

 This type of failure mechanism also tends to trigger a chain reaction of other failure mechanisms, such as hot running conditions, and generate wear particles, further perpetuating the failure mode.
 Even in oil applications, routinely monitoring the oil level can mean the difference between optimal lubrication and no lubrication.

 More grease is not always better.
 When too much grease is added to a bearing in medium to high-speed applications, the temperature will rise from the churning, and the machine must work harder to overcome the fluid friction.
 As the temperature rises for the excessive grease charge, the viscosity will drop and other adverse effects will ensue.
 By calculating the exact amount of grease needed, you can eliminate chances of overgreasing the bearing.